Yaroslava Shvedova: 2013

 Shvedova began her year at the Auckland Open.
 Seeded sixth, she defeated Lara Arruabarrena in the first round, but lost in the second round to Elena Vesnina.
 In doubles, Shvedova and her partner Julia Görges both reached the final, but they lost to Cara Black/Anastasia Rodionova.
 Seeded fourth at the Hobart International, Shvedova was defeated in the second round to eventual champion Elena Vesnina.
 Seeded 28th at the Australian Open, Shvedova lost in the first round to Annika Beck.

 Seeded second at the first edition of the Brasil Tennis Cup, Shvedova was defeated in the first round by Melinda Czink in three sets.
 However, in doubles, she and her partner Medina Garrigues won the title defeating Anne Keothavong/Valeria Savinykh in the final.
 Seeded 31st at the Indian Wells Open, Shvedova got a bye into the second round where she lost to qualifier Lesia Tsurenko.
 At the Miami Open, Shvedova lost in the first round to Zheng Jie.

 Shvedova started her clay-court season at the Charleston Open.
 As the 14th seed, she lost in the first round to qualifier Vania King.
 At the Porsche Tennis Grand Prix, Shvedova reached the quarterfinals with wins over Roberta Vinci and Carla Suárez Navarro.
 In the quarterfinals, she lost to third seed Angelique Kerber.
-Shvedova stunned tenth seed and former world No. 1, Caroline Wozniacki, in the first round at the Madrid Open, 6–2, 6–4.
-In the second round, she beat Kirsten Flipkens.
+Shvedova stunned tenth seed and former world No. 1, Caroline Wozniacki, in the first round at the Madrid Open, 6–2, 6–4, and beat Kirsten Flipkens in the second.
 Shvedova withdrew from her third-round match against wildcard Medina Garrigues due to a right arm injury.
 Seeded 27th at the French Open, Shvedova had quarterfinalist points to defend from last year.
 In the first round, she defeated CoCo Vandeweghe.
 However, she was defeated in the second round by qualifier Paula Ormaechea.
-As a result of her second-round loss at the French Open, Shvedova failed to defend her quarterfinalist points from last year, and her ranking dropped from 31 to 52.
+As a result, Shvedova failed to defend her quarterfinalist points from last year, and her ranking dropped from 31 to 52.